carousell/laptop/README.md

 [CocoaPods]: https://cocoapods.org/
 [fastlane]: https://fastlane.tools/

-It should take less than 15 minutes to install (depends on your machine).
+It should take less than 30 minutes to install (depends on your machine), and will be longer for mobile development setup.

 Customize in `~/.laptop.local`
 ------------------------------